techbless/express-safe-async/README.md

   </a>
 </p>

 > Elegant async error handler with Decorator for async router function(controller) in express

+If you use `async` method for route handler and middleware, There is some problem.When some error occured, express can't handle your errors although you use `try/catch` or `.catch()`.
+So you should deal with it your self.
+It is a pretty annoying task.

+This library provides a simple and elegant decorator `@AsyncHandler` to handle these errors from `async` method. this decorator handles occured errors from `async` method and bind `this` automatically.

+`Nothing needs your attention anymore.`

 ### 🏠 [Homepage](https://github.com/techbless/express-safe-async)